 14 and 15-amp are where the heavyweights duke it out.
 It’s tempting to think these saws are raw muscle, but they’re quite a bit more than that.
 We see the best vibration control and feature sets here, often making them the best choice overall even though they’re heavier.

 Best Corded Reciprocating Saw Overall

 In a tight 3-way battle for the best corded reciprocating saw crown, Skilsaw’s 15-amp Buzzkill model edged out Makita and Milwaukee thanks to superior cutting speed and a higher value score.
-Don’t be fooled by the final rankings, though.
-All three of these tools are demolition beasts!
+The trade-off for Skilsaw is that it’s a heavier tool.
+Regardless of which one you choose, all three of these tools are demolition beasts!

 Best Corded Reciprocating Saw Cutting Speed

 There’s no question the 15-amp class has the fastest cutting speeds and they’re the way to go for the best overall performance.